 When \( P = 1 \), the model simplifies to:

 where \( b^k \in \R \) are scalar drift coefficients and \( a^k, w^k \in \R^d \) are vector valued, respectively.

 The ResNet architecture differs fundamentally from the shallow model \eqref{eq:NN_shallow}.
-Rather than stacking all neurons simultaneously, ResNets introduce them progressively (one in \eqref{eq:ResNetscalar} or \( P \) in \eqref{eq:ResNet}, at a time) through an inductive, layer--wise construction.
+Rather than stacking all neurons simultaneously, ResNets introduce them progressively (one in \eqref{eq:ResNetscalar} or \( P \) in \eqref{eq:ResNet}, at a time) through an inductive, layer-wise construction.
 This shift from width (represented by \( P \) in shallow networks) to a combination of depth \( L \) and width $P$ in ResNets provides several advantages.
-Notably, as we shall see, the representational properties of ResNets can be naturally interpreted within a control--theoretical framework.
+Notably, as we shall see, the representational properties of ResNets can be naturally interpreted within a control-theoretical framework.

-The ResNet \eqref{eq:ResNet} can be viewed as the Euler discretization of the continuous--time dynamics known as NODE:
+The ResNet \eqref{eq:ResNet} can be viewed as the Euler discretization of the continuous-time dynamics known as NODE: